GetBlok-io/ergo-smartpooling-contracts/README.md

 When funds *are* injected using the command box, the possibilities are endless.
 Imagine a SmartPool which wishes to add an automatic block bounty, where the miner who finds the block gets an extra reward of 5 ERG.
-We may create a Command Box script that takes some miner's P2PK script as an input and requires that a transaction spending the Command Box has an output box of 5 ERG protected by the miner's script.
+We may create a Command Box script that takes some miner's P2PK script bytes as an input and requires that a transaction spending the Command Box has an output box of 5 ERG protected by the miner's script.
 When a block is found, we may pass the block finder's propBytes to the Command Box script and create a Command Box with a value of 5 ERG.
 The SmartPool's consensus transaction will now require that a